iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 3 reviews"/>
 </p>

+> It would be great if updates of local area were posted, and the latest government updates policy in the area.<br> :date: __2020-11-30 17:37:16__

 > App is fine but uses a LOT of data.<br> :date: __2020-11-27 16:07:22__

 > On samsung devices you must ensure that disable apps setting is off otherwise the app will be disabled automatically after 30 days of not being used<br> :date: __2020-11-27 03:00:14__